mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 known for its work in miniaturization and for its distinctly suspect employment practices.

-Many of Delgado’s subsidiaries, notably Delgado Shipping LIC, operate a two–tier employment system whereby a small proportion of employees are given high status and very good salaries while the rest are more or less blatantly exploited.
-Entry into the upper echelon is used as a ‘carrot’ to string hopefuls along while paying them well below the going rate.
-To those who make the jump to Favored Employee status, Delgado is extremely generous, but there are a number of contractual ‘sticks’ which are used to beat troublesome employees with.
+Many of Delgado's subsidiaries, notably Delgado Shipping LIC, operate a two–tier employment system whereby a small proportion of employees are given high status and very good salaries while the rest are more or less blatantly exploited.
+Entry into the upper echelon is used as a 'carrot' to string hopefuls along while paying them well below the going rate.
+To those who make the jump to Favored Employee status, Delgado is extremely generous, but there are a number of contractual 'sticks' which are used to beat troublesome employees with.

 GENERAL PRODUCTS, LIC
 General was formed by the merger of several manufacturing concerns after the Civil War.
 It is primarily concerned with heavy industry; notably the construction of starships and heavy machinery.
-It also manufactures a range of ‘general basics’ such as tools and kitchen implements which are adequate for their purpose and more importantly, cheap.
+It also manufactures a range of 'general basics' such as tools and kitchen implements which are adequate for their purpose and more importantly, cheap.